ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 Don't do that.

-Some languages, most emblematically C, treats certain values as errors.
+Some languages, most emblematically C, treat certain values as errors.
 For instance, when receiving data through a network connection, a function expected to return the number of received bytes might return a negative number meaning:
 “timed out waiting”.
 Another example would be returning the empty string when